mablic/ml/README.md

 2 class included into this model:
   a. base.py:\
      i. base class: This is the base class for set up your x input and y input.
-The setup X function can take more than 1 x variable.\
+The setup X function can take more than one variable.\
      ii.graph class: This is the graphing class for graph the prediction output.
 It does not graph the residual.\
      iii.residual class: This is the class using least squares error method to calculate the residual.
 It can also graph out the residual.\
      \